guardian/embed-tool/README.md

-# Embed Template
+# Embed Tool

-A template for create editable embeds
+A tool that allows people across the newsroom to generate embeds.

 ## Requirements
 * [Node](https://nodejs.org/en/download/)